 Our progress and interventions are regularly discussed and reviewed, especially during our fortnightly Diverse Needs meetings, which are attended by a multidisciplinary team.

 Is your daughter working extremely hard but gaining poor results?
 Are there issues with organisation?
 Does your daughter display 'avoidance' strategies with regard to her school work?
 Do you intuitively know that 'something is not right'?

-TRUMP and Supported Study – learning how to learn
+PATHWAYS and Supported Study – learning how to learn

 Supported study is targeted towards those students who, for a variety of reasons, might require some teacher assistance during a supervised study time.
 They will have access to a quiet space, a teacher and laptops.
 During the year they will also be given academic guidance relating to the Careers Pathways Vocational Framework and this option line will be customised to focus on each student’s needs and interests.

 Appropriate STAR courses (worth NCEA credits) will be personalised to meet individual interests and/or needs.
 Eligibility for the Youth Guarantee scheme will also be assessed during Year 12.